Empowering underrepresented voices through journalism

 My Process: I wrote this story through collaboration with my supervisor at the CSNE.
 I started by interviewing Katherine Pratt, a past attendee and former research fellow at the CSNE, to understand the purpose of the mentoring lunch series and how it could be a valuable source of support for current and rising female-identifying engineers.
 Then, I interviewed Dr. Kristi Morgansen, current full associate professor and associate chair for academics in the University of Washington Department of Aerospace & Astronautics, who was speaking at the event.
 By chatting with her, I began to understand the challenge of making engineering more diverse - her department in particular only has 2 female faculty members.
 This helped me craft my lede, which highlighted the current gender disparity in STEM fields, particularly physics, engineering, and computer science fields.
 Finally, I attended one session of the mentoring lunch series and interviewed a participant to understand how the event informed her own long-term career goals and interest in computational biology, which was inspired in part by having a female professor in this field.

-I started by interviewing the director of the STARS program, who gave me the heart of the story: when you are a first-generation or low-income student, there aren’t many opportunities for error.There are so many ways to be taken out of the race as a pre-engineering student. particularly at a large school like the university of Washington.
+I started by interviewing the director of the STARS program, who gave me the heart of the story: when you are a first-generation or low-income student, there aren’t many opportunities to make mistakes.There are so many ways to be taken out of the race as a pre-engineering student. particularly at a large school like the University of Washington.
 Her actions were governed by the sentiment, “everybody deserves access to a quality education.”
 Then, I interviewed a current student in the program so I could understand how STARS was helping him achieve his career goals.
-Through our conversation, I found out that he was an aspiring computer science student, and STARS created a supportive community of people who were trying to achieve the same underrepresented in engineering disciplines by giving the ability to see themselves represented in these fields.
+Through our conversation, I found out that he was an aspiring computer science student, and STARS created a supportive community of people who were trying to achieve the same career goal.
 Ultimately, the program provides students with access to academic support resources, exposure to all engineering disciplines, and the opportunity to fulfill their dreams of becoming engineers.

 Hosted by the Foundation for International Understanding Through Students (FIUTS), the CulturalFest Performance Showcase is an opportunity for students on campus to share their cultural identity through the performing arts.